Essex lorry deaths

-On 23 October 2019, the bodies of 39 Vietnamese people — 31 men and 8 women — were found in the trailer of an articulated refrigerator lorry in Grays, Essex, United Kingdom.
+On 23 October 2019, the bodies of 39 people — 31 men and eight women, all Vietnamese nationals — were found in the trailer of an articulated refrigerator lorry in Grays, Essex, United Kingdom.
 The trailer had been shipped from the port of Zeebrugge, Belgium, to Purfleet, Essex, UK, and the lorry cab and its driver are believed to have originated from Northern Ireland.
-Investigations are being led by Essex Police, and involve the national authorities of the UK, Belgium, Ireland and Vietnam.
+Investigations involving the national authorities of the UK, Belgium, Ireland and Vietnam have been led by Essex Police.

-Nine people have so far been convicted of crimes related to the incident in the UK and a further nineteen have been jailed in Belgium.
+Eleven people were convicted of crimes related to the incident in the UK and a further 19 were jailed in Belgium.

 Lorry

-The lorry cab, a Scania R-series, was registered in Bulgaria in 2017 in the name of a company owned by an Irish citizen, but had not returned there since, according to the Bulgarian foreign ministry.
+The lorry cab, a Scania R620, was registered in Bulgaria in 2017 in the name of a company owned by an Irish citizen, but had not returned there since, according to the Bulgarian foreign ministry.
 The refrigerated trailer was leased on 15 October from a rental company in County Monaghan, Republic of Ireland.
 Refrigerated trailers can be kept airtight and frozen to preserve perishables, which could lead to an occupant dying of suffocation or hypothermia should they become trapped inside.

 The lorry cab and the trailer arrived separately in Purfleet, Essex, from where they travelled together the short distance to Grays.
 Police believe that the cab was driven from Northern Ireland on 19 October.
 It then travelled through the Republic of Ireland to Dublin, and from there by sea to Holyhead in Wales, from where it was driven to Purfleet.
 The trailer was loaded onto the freight ferry Clementine in Zeebrugge in Belgium.
 GPS data showed it had previously travelled to Dunkirk and Lille in France and Bruges in Belgium.
 It arrived in Purfleet, a town with a port on the Thames, at around 00:30 on 23 October and was picked up with the cab there about half-an-hour later.

 The Zeebrugge port chairman said it was "highly unlikely" the migrants entered the trailer there, and that breaking the seal, loading 39 people and resealing the trailer without being noticed would be "virtually impossible".